jballe/Sitecore-Source-Script/README.md

 We have two options:

-1. From official Sitecore NuGet feed.
+1. From official Sitecore NuGet feed and place it in the [packages folder](./packages).
 This only contains assemblies (not other files from website root).
 To use this you run:

 ```powershell
 ./bld/Get-VersionsFromNuGet.ps1 -Download -OnlyNew
 ./bld/Process-Packages.ps1 [-Commit] [-MajorVersions 8,9] [-Versions 9.0.171002]
 ```

-1. Download the "ZIP archive of the Sitecore site root folder" and place it in the [downloads folder(./downloads).
+1. Download the "ZIP archive of the Sitecore site root folder" and place it in the [downloads folder](./downloads).
 Then run:

 ```powershell
 ./bld/Get-VersionsFromSitecoreDev.ps1 -Username <your-sdn-username> -Password <you-sdn-password> -Download -OnlyNew